-SOC 210 Introduction to Sociology

-3 0 3

-Prerequisites: DRE 097 or satisfactory placement test
+SOC 210 Introduction to Sociology (3 0 3) Prerequisites: DRE 097 or satisfactory placement test

-scores (L)

-a · · ·

 This course introduces the scientific study of human society, culture, and social interactions.
 Topics include socialization, research methods, diversity and inequality, cooperation and conflict, social change, social institutions, and organizations.
 Upon completion, students should be able to demonstrate knowledge of sociological concepts as they apply to the interplay among individuals, groups, and societies.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in social/behavioral sciences.
+(F. Sp.
+S.)

-SOC 213 3 0
+SOC 213 Sociology of the Family (3 0 3)

-3 DRE 097, or satisfactory placement test Prerequisites: scores (L)
+Prerequisites: DRE 097, or satisfactory placement test